sybilhoangRG/support.balsamiq.com/content/ui101/dropdown.md

 product: "UI Design 101"
 ---

 The control with many names!
-A dropdown menu gives you a list of items to select from.<!--more-->
+A dropdown menu gives you a list of items to select from.
+It is versatile and familiar.<!--more-->

 Whether you call it a Dropdown menu, Combo Box (or Combobox), Pull Down menu (or Pull-down menu), Picker, Select input, or something else, you use them every day.